Finding the boundary: Using galaxy membership to inform galaxy cluster extent through machine learning: Methods

 \subsection{Finding the transition region}

 After model evaluation, we use the prediction logits and galaxy-to-cluster distance for further analysis.
 For each cluster we then construct two vectors

-where $z_g$ is the raw logit and $\log_{10}R_g$ the logged galaxy-to-cluster distance (normalised by $R_{200,\rm mean}$).
-Clusters are further grouped into four logarithmic mass bins.
-These mass ranges are denoted by
+where $z_g$ is the raw logit and $\boldsymbol{\ell}_h$ the logged galaxy-to-cluster distance (normalised by $R_{200,\rm mean}$).
+As previously stated, clusters are grouped into four logarithmic mass bins.
 We aim to assign each cluster mass bin a single \emph{zero–crossing radius}, which we compute in parallel by two complementary schemes: taking the cluster-to-cluster median of individual cluster zero points and finding zero points on stacked profiles, written as $r^{\rm med}$ and $r^{\rm stack}$ respectively.
 All zero-point computations were performed separately within each mass range to reveal mass‐dependence.
 We describe these schemes in more detail below.

 \textit{Stacked–profile.} We first align cluster profiles in each mass bin on a common grid by radial binning $log(r)$, and then compute a stacked probability profile for each cluster mass bin.
 The result for each mass bin is denoted as $P(r)^{i}_{\rm stack}$, where $i$ indicates the mass range.
 The stacked profile of model $0.5/5.0$ is shown in Figure~\ref{fig:profiles-combined}.